Welcome to today's edition of the Rush 24-7 podcast.

 It's called eugenics.

-And her aim was to wipe out the African American population.
+And her aim was to wipe out the African-American population.

-Margaret Sanger's Planned Parenthood, no different than any of the people that use concentration camps, mass gassing, so-called ethnic cleansings.
+Planned Parenthood's no different, Margaret Sanger's Planned Parenthood, no different than any of the people that use concentration camps, mass gassing, so-called ethnic cleansings.

-And what's just ironic as it can be is that the primary supporters of uh Planned Parenthood are liberals.
+And what's just ironic as it can be is that the primary supporters of Planned Parenthood are liberals.

-There's money involved and uh in all of that.
+There's money involved and all of that.

-Now, Justice Ginsburg has not yet stated which American population she would like to see wiped out using Medicaid taxpayer funded abortions.
+Now, Justice Ginsburg has not yet stated which American population she would like to see wiped out using Medicaid taxpayer-funded abortions.

 New York Times interviewer didn't ask.

-Confirmation hearing, Sonya Sotomayor is probably right down the path with Justice Ruth Buzzy Ginsburg on this issue.
+Sonia Sotomayor is probably right down the path with Justice Ruth Buzzy Ginsburg on this issue.

-But I see see if somebody like me who can read the stitches on the fastball.
+But somebody like me who can read the stitches on the fastball, read between the lines, Justice Ginsburg's remarks tell the real story.

-I must say this, insistent that Medicaid, that's poor people medical care, Medicaid money be used for abortions.
+And it should also tell you why they are so damned insistent that Medicaid, that's poor people medical care, Medicaid money be used for abortions.

 Tell you why liberals reacted so strongly to my term feminazi.

-Get way too close to home.
+My term feminazi hit way too close to home.

 Hi, welcome back.

-Rush Limbaugh, emitting vocal vibrations.
+Rush Limbaugh emitting vocal vibrations.

 Happy to be back here at the distinguished Limbaugh Institute.

-For advanced conservative studies, President Obama has turned to the Deep South for the next sturgeon general, a rural Alabama family physician who made headlines with fierce determination to rebuild her nonprofit medical clinic in the wake of Hurricane Katrina.
+For advanced conservative studies, President Obama has turned to the deep south for the next Sturgeon General, a rural Alabama family physician who made headlines with fierce determination to rebuild her nonprofit medical clinic in the wake of Hurricane Katrina.

-Regina Benjamin is the new sturgeon general.
+Regina Benjamin is the new Sturgeon General.

 She's black.